AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Lecture 1.md

 - food production.
 Irrigated aquaculture is the major user and consumer of groundwater.
 - drinking water, both in rural and urban areas

 We are overabstracting groundwater, which causes groundwater to decline.
-Mainly used for agriculture, and in Europe for domestic use
+Mainly used for agriculture, and in Europe for domestic use.
+India is by far the country with the highest groundwater consumption in the world .

+Groundwater resources in Europe are threatened
+- Overabstraction
+- Pollution

+This leads to wetlands having an endangered status.

+Meanwhile, groundwater supplied around 65% of all of Europe's drinking water

+Sustainable yield relates to the water balance concept.
+Say a system has an upper and lower aquifer.
+We have inpyut as snowfall and precipitation, This evaporates, is transpired by crops, or goes as overland flow to the surface water.
+Part is recharged to the surface water.
+Part of the recharge, again, goes to surface water through baseflow.
+This is called environmental demands.
+Then, we have social-economic demand, such as water supply and irrigation

+If the socio-economic demand is highier than the recharge minus the environmental demand, we have unsustainable yield.